 SOR Supplement: In March 2019, North Carolina received an additional award of \$12,023,391 to address the opioid crisis through the 2018 Consolidated Appropriations Act, to be used for the same purposes as outlined in the SOR Funding Opportunity Announcement (FOA), number TI-18-015.
 This grant provided additional funds to North Carolina to address the unmet treatment need for individuals with an opioid use disorder, including prescription opioid drug misuse, as well as illicit opiate use.
-The primary purpose of this grant is to provide medication-assisted treatment, associated clinical treatment services, recovery supports and other services for individuals with an opioid use disorder, including initiatives defined in the Opioid Action Plan.
-The funding period for this supplemental award is September 30, 2018 through September 29, 2020.
+The primary purpose of this grant was to provide medication-assisted treatment, associated clinical treatment services, recovery supports and other services for individuals with an opioid use disorder, including initiatives defined in the Opioid Action Plan.
+The funding period for this supplemental award was September 30, 2018 through September 29, 2020.
+Additionally, as noted above, a no cost extension was also granted for these funds for the period of September 30, 2020 through September 29, 2021 for the purpose of fully utilizing remaining funds.